Minor/Small Literature(s). Perspectives on World Literature from Elsewhere

 July 11-20th, 2019, Leibniz-Zentrum für Literatur- und Kulturforschung Berlin

-The Transregional Academy will be chaired by Zaal Andronikashvili (ZfL), Susanne Frank (Humboldt-Universität zu Berlin), Refqa Abu-Remaileh (Freie Universität Berlin; EUME Fellow 2018/2019), B. Venkat Mani (University of Wisconsin-Madison), Michael Allan (University of Oregon), and Bodhisattva Kar (University of Cape Town).
+The Transregional Academy was chaired by Zaal Andronikashvili (ZfL), Susanne Frank (Humboldt-Universität zu Berlin), Refqa Abu-Remaileh (Freie Universität Berlin; EUME Fellow 2018/2019), B. Venkat Mani (University of Wisconsin-Madison), Michael Allan (University of Oregon), and Bodhisattva Kar (University of Cape Town).

-Up to 21 doctoral candidates and postdoctoral researchers (within seven years of receiving their PhD) from different countries will introduce and discuss their current research in an international and multidisciplinary setting.
-The goal of the Academy is to examine ongoing projects as they relate to the above-mentioned questions from a comparative perspective.
+19 doctoral candidates and postdoctoral researchers (within seven years of receiving their PhD) from different countries introduced and discussed their current research in an international and multidisciplinary setting.
+The goal of the Academy was to examine ongoing projects as they relate to the above-mentioned questions from a comparative perspective.

 Ever since Franz Kafka introduced the idea of minor literature (kleine Literatur) in his diary entry on December 1911 to denote “contemporary Jewish literature in Warsaw and […] Czech literature,” the concept has revealed the relations between literature and politics, as well as the dynamics of literary development from the perspective of a perceived periphery.
 Nearly sixty years after Franz Kafka, Gilles Deleuze and Felix Guattari revived the concept of kleine Literatur, which they translated as littérature mineure, to signify the revolutionary potential of every literature, not just a literature of a small nation or minority.
 And more recently, the French literary scholar Pascale Casanova deployed Kafka’s ideas in the context of world literature.

-Three possible interpretations of the concept of small/minor literature(s) and the notions of “smallness” and “minor” itself will be interrogated from different perspectives:
+Three possible interpretations of the concept of small/minor literature(s) and the notions of “smallness” and “minor” itself were interrogated from different perspectives:

 - Small/minor literature in Kafka’s sense (writing in the language of the political and cultural minority);